Skip to content

 MRP (IEC 62439-2)less than 200 msYes

-RSTP solves the convergence problem through a fundamentally different negotiation mechanism.
+RSTP solves the convergence issue through a fundamentally different negotiation mechanism.

 RSTP (Rapid Spanning Tree Protocol) (IEEE 802.1w) converges in 1 to 2 seconds.
-It achieves this through the Proposal/Agreement mechanism.
+RSTP achieves this speed through the Proposal/Agreement mechanism.
 Instead of waiting for timers, switches negotiate directly.

-The downstream switch blocks its other ports (preventing loops) and immediately agrees.
+The downstream switch blocks its other ports (stopping loops) and immediately agrees.
 The upstream port goes to Forwarding without waiting for any timer.
-Ports connected to end devices need special treatment to avoid unnecessary delays.
+Ports connected to end devices need special treatment to eliminate unnecessary delays.

 Configure ports connected to end devices (PLCs, HMIs, PCs) as Edge Ports.
 Edge Ports skip the Learning state and go directly to Forwarding when the link comes up.
-This eliminates the 15-second delay that would otherwise occur every time a device reboots.
+This configuration eliminates the 15-second delay that otherwise occurs every time a device reboots.

 Enable BPDU Guard on Edge Ports.
-If a BPDU arrives on an Edge Port (indicating someone connected a switch), the port is immediately disabled.
-This prevents accidental loops from unauthorized switches.
+When a BPDU arrives on an Edge Port (indicating someone connected a switch), the port is immediately disabled.
+BPDU Guard stops accidental loops from unauthorized switches.

 Switching → L2-Redundancy → Spanning Tree → Port